Introduction

 - If it doesn’t implement BrAPI, the simplest solution would be to export data into the MIAPPE spreadsheet template, or another formally defined data template.

-Genotyping: (meta)data collection and publication
+Genotyping: (meta)data collection and sharing

 Description